 The limits of non-operating shock shall apply to all conditions of handling and transportation.
 This includes both isolated drives and integrated drives.

-The drive subjected to nonrepetitive shock not exceeding 80 Gs at a maximum duration of 11 msec (half sinewave) shall not exhibit device damage or performance degradation.
-Shock may be applied in the X, Y, or Z axis.
+The drive subjected to nonrepetitive shock not exceeding the three values below, shall not exhibit device damage or performance degradation.